Ivan Corea: Early life

-Born in Chilaw, Ceylon, he was the son of James Alfred Ernest Corea and Letitia Grace Alice Seneviratne.
+Ivan Corea was born in Chilaw, Ceylon, to James Alfred Ernest Corea and Letitia Grace Alice Seneviratne.
 His uncles were the freedom fighters Charles Edgar Corea and Victor Corea, who founded the Chilaw Association and the Ceylon National Congress.
-Ivan Corea was a direct descendant of King Dominicus Corea, also known as Edirille Rala.
+Ivan Corea was a direct descendant of King Dominicus Corea, (also known as Edirille Rala).
 He was crowned King of Kotte and Sitawaka by Vimala Dharma Suriya, King of Kandy, in 1596.
-Mahatma Gandhi met Ivan Corea's father when he was hosted by the Corea Family in Chilaw, on his first and only visit to Ceylon in 1927.
+Mahatma Gandhi met James Corea when he was hosted by the Corea family in Chilaw, on his first and only visit to Ceylon in 1927.

 The young Corea was educated at Royal College Colombo.
-He joined the clergy of the Anglican Church of Ceylon in 1926, an early posting was at St. Phillip's Church in Kurana, Katunayake.
+He joined the clergy of the Anglican Church of Ceylon in 1926.
+An early posting was at St. Phillip's Church in Kurana, Katunayake, followed by St Luke’s in Borella.
 Having spent several years in the priesthood, Corea was appointed Chaplain to the Bishop of Colombo.
 He was also made a Canon of the Cathedral Church of Christ in his sacerdotal silver jubilee.
-In the 1960s, Corea was appointed Rural Dean of Colombo, of the Church of Ceylon.
+In the 1960s, Corea was appointed Rural Dean of Colombo.

 St. Luke's Church Borella

-He was Vicar of St. Luke's Church Borella for over 25 years (1929–1954).
-Corea and his wife Ouida Corea played a key role in re-building St. Luke's Church in Borella.
+Corea was Vicar of St. Luke's Church Borella for 25 years (1929 - 1954).
+Corea and his wife Ouida Corea played a key role in re-building St. Luke's.
 The edifice was designed by Corea, including the designs on each pillar, the octagonal tower of the sanctuary, the doors and windows, and all decorative motifs within the church.
 The foundation stone for the extension was laid on 17 October 1938 by the Commissary of the Bishop of Colombo, F. L. Beven.

 The Easter Sunday Raid

 St. Luke's Church was packed on Easter Sunday morning (5 April) 1942 when Admiral Chuichi Nagumo and the Japanese Imperial Navy attacked the city of Colombo, Ceylon, during World War II.
 Among the congregation attending the Easter Sunday service were British and Ceylonese military personnel.
-The zero fighters and bombers were led by Captain Mitsuo Fuchida, who also led the attack on Pearl Harbor.

 The attack commenced around 7.30 a.m.; Corea was preaching at the time, when according to the parishioners of St. Luke's, the RAF Hawker Hurricanes swooped over the church to engage the Japanese Zero fighters in dogfights above the skies of Borella.
+The zero fighters and bombers were led by Captain Mitsuo Fuchida, who also led the attack on Pearl Harbor.